joelouthan/Theologicus/src/genesis/genesis09-8-17.md

 ## The Support

 >1 Corinthians 7:22-24 (CSB) For he who is called by the Lord as a slave is the Lord’s freedman.
-Likewise he who is called as a free man is Christ’s slave.You were bought at a price; do not become slaves of people.Brothers and sisters, each person is to remain with God in the situation in which he was called.
+Likewise he who is called as a free man is Christ’s slave.
+You were bought at a price; do not become slaves of people.
+Brothers and sisters, each person is to remain with God in the situation in which he was called.

 To redeem is to purchase.
 That is appropriate when it comes to cashing in a coupon or a gift card.